krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 second is broken up into two disjoint presences.
 This is entirely an artifact of the granularity at which the timeline is divided.
 At a suitably fine sampling granularity, the first signal could also be represented by two presences.
-As discussed earlier, this has no real impact on the behavior of the invariant.
+As discussed in footnote 6 above, this has no real impact on the behavior of the invariant.
 In general we will use signals as the unit at which incidence is measured.

 The presence matrix encodes some deep structural properties of a system of presences.
 Many of key concepts we want to highlight are easier to define and